gvwilson/sensibleadventures/shapers/story.md

 ---

 -   Characters
-    -   Madica Roo: a 12-year-old kangaroo
+    -   Madica (Maddy) Roo: a 12-year-old kangaroo
-        -   She inherited a love of reading from her missing father
+        -   Loves story books, misses her father, is trying to be a grownup to help her mom
+        -   Her personal journey is learning to accept risk and change
     -   Sindy Roo: Madica's annoying little sister
         -   She acts out (misses their father a lot)
         -   Turns out to be an odds shaper (can make things more or less likely)
     -   Mama Roo: their mother
-        -   The librarian, postmistress, schoolteacher, and portrait painter of Rusty Bridge
+        -   The postmistress, schoolteacher, and portrait painter of Rusty Bridge
         -   Trying to keep the family together in her husband's absence
         -   Struggling to afford things: they haven't had new clothes in forever
     -   Papa Roo: their father
         -   Was a mechanic (despite prejudice that only raccoons and monkeys could be good ones)
         -   Disappeared four years ago during a thiever raid
     -   Gumption Gruff: a 12-year-old goat
-        -   He is Madica's best friend
+        -   Madica's best friend
+        -   He loves books, which makes him odd for a goat
     -   Bluster Gruff: a 13-year-old goat
-        -   Gumption's cousin (or second cousin, or some other complicated arrangement)
+        -   Gumption's second cousin once removed, and a bully
-        -   A bully
+        -   Jokes that the only good thing about books is how the glue tastes
-        -   When he calls Madica a "scratcher", Sindy jumps him (which is when we discover her air shaping)
+        -   When he calls Madica a "scratcher", Sindy jumps him (which is when we discover her shaping)
     -   Sensei Reed: a 200-year-old turtle
-        -   Was once the village's schoolteacher
+        -   Was once the village's schoolteacher, now mostly sleeps, but lends books to children
-        -   Now mostly sleeps
         -   Turns out to be a powerful air shaper
         -   When Sindy discovers her gift, he takes her as an apprentice
     -   Mayor Lupus